Floquet$-$Bloch analysis of wave propagation with time-periodic coefficients: The system of coupled harmonics

-\begin{remark} The above formulation is, in the case of time-independent material coefficients $\kappa(x,t)=\kappa$, a time-dependent scattering problem.
-In this case, we can draw an explicit connection to the associated initial value problem, which is discussed in the appendix (see Section~\ref{sect:time-periodic}).
-The right-hand side does, however, not generally denote the Fourier coefficients of the excitation of the initial value problem and is therefore given the new letter $b$. \end{remark} \begin{remark} This coupled system is a typical formulation in the engineering literature and is sometimes referred to as "harmonic balancing" (see, e.g., \cite{RMA03,WH90,YGA22}). \end{remark}
+\JN{We note that the entries of $\widehat{u}_K^{\omega}$ are denoted by $(\widehat{u}_K^{\omega})_n$ for $|n|\le K$. } \begin{remark} This coupled system is a typical formulation in the engineering literature and is sometimes referred to as "harmonic balancing" (see, e.g. \cite{RMA03,WH90,YGA22}). \end{remark}